Our History

 The purpose of the infant institution was reported by the Board of Trustees: “Looking across the years ... we saw coming out of Western Baptist Theological Seminary, men and women schooled to preach and teach the eternal truths of God’s Word and the redemptive love and blood of our Lord Jesus Christ.
 We saw pupils of sound teachers occupying pulpits and mission fields around the world.”

 In 1944 the Board of Trustees acquired the present five-acre campus in Portland, Oregon.
 Classes at the new site convened in the fall of that year.
-To make residential seminary education accessible to key cities on the West Coast, Western has also established two degree-granting campuses in Northern California.
+To make residential seminary education accessible to key cities on the west coast, Western has also established two degree-granting campuses in Northern California.
 In 1985, the San Jose location launched, followed by the Sacramento location, founded in 1991.